Mombasa tusks

-The Mombasa tusks, also referred to as Mapemba ya Ndovu or Pembe za Ndovu (Swahili for elephant tusks), form a monument over Moi Avenue, a major thoroughfare in Mombasa, Kenya.
+The Mombasa Tusks, also referred to as Mapembe ya Ndovu or Mapembeni or Pembe za Ndovu (Swahili for elephant tusks), form a monument over Moi Avenue, a major thoroughfare in Mombasa, Kenya.
 Built in the 1950s to commemorate visits by the British royal family, the monument originally comprised two wooden structures resembling tusks; nowadays, there are four aluminium tusks in an M shape.
 The monument is under the jurisdiction of the National Museums of Kenya in addition to the city's municipal government.

 Origin

 The Mombasa tusks were originally constructed in 1952 by the British administration of the Colony and Protectorate of Kenya, commemorating the visit of Queen Elizabeth II to the city.
 Made of wood and canvas, they were erected on the Kilindini Road, as Moi Avenue was then called, which led to the Queen's residence at the Mombasa Yachting Club (or simply Mombasa Club), situated next to Uhuru Garden.
 The monument quickly became a local attraction, with companies and local residents advertising and making announcements by the tusks.
 There were originally just two tusks over Moi Avenue, which was then a one-lane road; however, it later expanded to two lanes and a new set of tusks were built in 1956 by the municipal council.
 Another reason for the refurbishment was the visit of Princess Margaret to the region in that year.
 A few metres away from the site of the original monument, the four new tusks (two over each lane) are made of weather-resistant aluminium.
 The tusks coincidentally form the shape of the letter M, the first letter in Mombasa.